dotnize/chessu/README.md

   <img src="./assets/demo.jpg" alt="chessu" width="640" />
 </p>

+> This project is still in the early stages of development.
+Expect bugs and incomplete features.

 - play against other users in real-time
 - spectate and chat in ongoing games with other users